 Why go?
 The world's best park for toddlers and preschoolers is scaled to young fans of Elmo and the gang.

-What to do?
-Spend half your time on water attractions like The Count's Splash Castle, Big Bird's Rambling River and the Teeny Tiny Tidal Wave pool.
-Then dry off and do the rest: Climb Cookie Mountain, ride Flyin' Fish and Peek-a-Bug (in Elmo's World) and explore Sesame Neighborhood via Oscar’s Wacky Taxi.
-End the day at the Neighborhood Street Party Parade.
+What to do: Spend half your time on water attractions like The Count's Splash Castle, Big Bird's Rambling River and the Teeny Tiny Tidal Wave pool.
+Then dry off and do the rest: Take a dizzying ride in Flying Cookie Jars, ride Flyin' Fish and Peek-A-Bug (in Elmo's World) and explore Sesame Neighborhood via Oscar’s Wacky Taxi.

 More info: SesamePlace.com